TheRenegadeCoder/sample-programs-website/docs/projects/duplicate-character-counter/algol68/index.md

 {% endraw %}

-Duplicate Character Counter in [Algol68](https://sampleprograms.io/languages/algol68) was written by:
+Duplicate Character Counter in [ALGOL 68](https://sampleprograms.io/languages/algol68) was written by:

 - rzuckerm